AmirhosseinSoltan/ModernCppProject2025/README.md

-# 3D Probabilistic Occupancy Grid Mapping (Log-Odds Formulation)
+# 3D Probabilistic Occupancy Grid Mapping

 ## Overview
 This implementation maintains a **3D occupancy grid** from LiDAR point clouds using a 3D Bresenham ray casting algorithm in which each voxel stores the belief that it is occupied, based on sensor observations.
 We use the **log-odds** representation for probabilities, which allows incremental Bayesian updates and avoids numerical instability.
+This project integrates the Open3D library for visualization and cxxopts for command-line options.

 Typical applications:
 - 3D SLAM